Run Across Haiti® FAQ's

 Water in water bottles or bags on the street are also generally safe.
 We do not recommend drinking from any faucets, wells, or bodies of water along the way.
 We will provide plenty of water during the race and for all meals and rest periods.
 Feel free to bring a travel size filtration system if you have a sensitive stomach.

 + WHERE DO WE STAY EACH NIGHT?

-Depending on the location, we will be staying at a school hour or guest house/hotel.
+Depending on the location, we will be staying at a school house or guest house/hotel.
 Sleeping bag, pad, and mosquito net is required for one of the nights.
 We will provide a recommended pack list to all runners.

-- The Run Across Haiti is Work’s signature fundraiser and its commitment to show that Haiti is not a place to be afraid of or to be pitied.
-The funds raised is critical to continuing Work’s services for our families in Haiti.
+- The Run Across Haiti®️ is WORK’s signature fundraiser and its commitment to show that Haiti is not a place to be afraid of or to be pitied.
+The funds raised is critical to continuing WORK’s services for our families in Haiti.

 + WHAT IS THE BEST APPROACH TO FUNDRAISING?

 - We will help you set up a Crowdrise fundraising page!